Aïssé at the age of about 26, around 1720. Collection of Jegenstorf Castle

 Lettres de Mademoiselle Aïssé à Madame C[alandrini] qui contiennent plusieurs anecdotes de l’histoire du tems depuis l’année 1726 jusqu’en 1733, 1788 edition, Lausanne.
 The portrait of the author with a verse by the editor, Jacob Vernet, adorns the frontispiece.
 Aargau Cantonal Library (Aargauer Kantonsbibliothek).
 Photo: Jegenstorf Castle

 Living on in art and literature

 Aïssé lives on not only in the famous published letters, but also in French literature: her biography inspired the literary figure of Haydée in Alexandre Dumas’ novel The Count of Monte Cristo, published in serialised form between 1844 and 1846, which captured the spirit of the age and is still considered a classic of world literature.
 Aïssé’s relationship with the Comte de Ferriol was worked into the novel.
 For other literary works too, such as Voltaire’s tragedy Zaïre (1732) and Antoine-François Prévost’s novel L’Histoire d’une Grecque moderne, Aïssé’s life and fate were an important source of inspiration.

 Only a handful of portraits of Aïssé exist.
 A beautiful painting, probably produced around 1720, is kept in the collection of the Jegenstorf Castle Foundation.
-Aïssé is represented with this portrait and her story in the special exhibition ‘Our women.
-Lived, served, protected in the Castle’, which will run until 14 October 2018.
-She is one of 27 women from the past few centuries whose biographies form a tour d’horizon of the history of women in Switzerland, with a special emphasis on society and family.
+Aïssé was represented with this portrait and her story in the special exhibition ‘Our women.
+Lived, served, protected in the Castle’, which ran until 14 October 2018.
+She was one of 27 women from the past few centuries whose biographies form a tour d’horizon of the history of women in Switzerland, with a special emphasis on society and family.